shristi39/e-shop-in-golang/README.md

 # E-COMMERCE
-E-commerce is also known as the electronic commerce.It is an dynamic website,where user can buy and add the product after the login.
-User should register first before the login.They should create the new account.We can add the product from the site and from the rest api as well.
+E-commerce is also known as the electronic commerce.It is an  complete dynamic website,where user can buy and add the product after the login.
+User should register first before the login.They should create the new account.We can add the product from the site and from the rest api as well.Customers access an online store to browse through and place orders for products or services via their own devices.It is business to customer.
 ### What  It solves?
-It solves the  problem of where the people and one can find any necessary things within the site with a click.During these kind of panedemic it will easy the people by which they shouldn't interact with the people.
+It solves the  problem of where the people can connect direct  and one can find any necessary things within the site just a click.They can do shopping from the browser from anywhere in anyconditions.They doesnt have to interact with the people and can be suitable in pandemic situations.
 ## Technology stacks
 There is client and server side in our website where

- 1 .CLient-side:Html,css,bootstrap
+ 1 .Client-side:Html,css,bootstrap

 2 .Server-side:Golang